Chart Color Schemes

 Health performance in Parkes is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 51% of Parkes' total population (~5,658 people), slightly lower than the average SA2 area's 48.3%.
-The most common medical conditions are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
-62.8% of residents report no medical ailments, compared to 62.4% across Rest of NSW.
-Parkes has 19.9% of residents aged 65 and over (2,199 people), lower than the 23.8% in Rest of NSW.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+Private health cover is held by approximately 51% of Parkes' total population (~5,658 people), slightly lower than the average SA2 area's rate of 48.3%, which applies to Rest of NSW.
+The most prevalent medical conditions in Parkes are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
+However, 62.8% of residents report having no medical ailments, comparable to the 62.4% figure for Rest of NSW.
+Parkes has a lower proportion of seniors aged 65 and over at 19.9%, with 2,199 people in this age group, compared to Rest of NSW's 23.8%.
+Health outcomes among seniors present some challenges, broadly mirroring the general population's health profile.

 Frequently Asked Questions - Health